Mid-Autumn Festival in a four-generation Teochew-owned mooncake bakery in Cholon.

 Khung cảnh tiệm bánh những thập kỷ trước được tái hiện bằng những hình vẽ trên tường

-The bakery scene from decades ago is recreated through drawings on the wall.
+The bakery's atmosphere from decades ago is recreated through murals on the walls.

-During the Mid-Autumn Festival, coincidentally, many families held weddings, orders increased, and the bakery became busier than usual.
-Despite the hardship, Mr. Trieu An - the current owner of the bakery, said that the staff still made the cakes by hand.
-The steps of mixing, rolling the dough, making the filling, and shaping were all done by hand, using only about 20% of the machines to preserve the traditional flavor as much as possible.
+During the Mid-Autumn Festival, which coincides with many families holding weddings, orders increase, and the bakery becomes busier than usual.
+Despite the hard work, Mr. Trieu An, the current owner, says that the staff still make the cakes using traditional methods.
+The processes of mixing, rolling the dough, making the filling, and shaping are all done by hand, with only about 20% using machinery to preserve the traditional flavor as much as possible.

-Mr. An carefully selects the ingredients for making the cakes, “all must be the best, no matter how expensive”.
-The flour is always imported from Japan to maintain its elasticity and aroma, and the sesame and peanuts must also be the best from famous growing regions.
+Mr. An carefully selects the ingredients for his cakes, "everything must be of the highest quality, even if it's expensive."
+The flour is always imported from Japan to maintain its elasticity and aroma, and the sesame seeds and peanuts must also be the best from renowned growing regions.

 Empty